chalatz/excursions/pages/tours/wine-tours.md

             href: 'img/tours/wine-tours/content/28.jpg'
             alt: Best Wineries in Rhodes Greece
             is_link: false

 route_map:
   title: Route Map
-  description: Roundtrip Approximately 120km / 74,5miles
+  description: Roundtrip approximately 165km / 102,5miles
   map:
-    path: /img/tours/best-rhodes/best_rhodes_greece_route_map_new.jpg
+    path: /img/tours/wine-tours/wine_tours_greece_route_map.jpg
-    alt: 'BEST RHODES SHORE EXCURSION - Route map'
+    alt: 'WINE TOUR SHORE EXCURSION - Route map'

 useful:
   title: Useful Info
   text: |-
-    1. Entrance Fees Acropolis of Lindos 12 Euros per person, Seniors 6 Euros per person, Children under 18 years old free, No charge to enter Lindos village.
-    2. To reach the Acropolis of Lindos you will be required to climb 292 steps, or ride on a donkey.
-The donkey does not eliminate all the steps, there are over 80 to go when you get off the donkey.
-The donkeys go by a slightly different path so the stairs, and the soles of your shoes, will be quite clean if you wish to walk up.
-The risers of the stairs are 5-7 inches and the treads 18-24 inches.
-No handrail on either side.
-    3. If you have elderly people in your group, we can drive them down on the beautiful beach of Lindos have a drink and a nice discuss with the driver and enjoy the panoramic view while they are waiting for you to climb up the Acropolis of Lindos.
-    4. If you have kids in your group the "**Best of Rhodes Shore Excursion**" it is also an Educational and Entertainment Excursion, and of course they will love the donkey ride up to the Acropolis of Lindos!!
+    1. Even if you aren't big wine connoisseurs you can taste any type of wine you wish.
+You don't have to purchase any amount of wine; also, you can get detailed info on every winery from the wine makers while you taste the wines.
+    2. It is a historical fact that the island of Rhodes was one of the most important wine production and trade areas in the ancient world.
+The landscape, the fertile earth and the combination of a mild climate, the unique sun and low rainfall are perfect climatic conditions, which are so important to produce the local grape varieties.
+    3. Rhodes Island known for its three wine labels:<br>
+    A) White wine from the white grape variety **Athiri** (VDQS), a classic Aegean variety cultivated in the wider area since antiquity.<br>
+    B) Red wine (VDQS) from a red grape variety which has come to dominate almost all islands of the Aegean. **Mandilaria** (often also called **Amorgiano**).<br>
+    C) Sweet white wine (VDQS) produced by blending two varieties of **Muscat grapes**.
+Classic **white Muscat** (from Samos) and the Italian imported **Trani Muscat**.
-    5. You may prefer to use ATM machines when you need cash.
+    4. You may prefer to use ATM machines when you need cash.
 ATMs are everywhere.
-    6. Rhodes known for [Traditional Appetizers](rhodes_cuisine_greece.htm), desserts, [Wines](wine_tours_greece.htm), the famous handmade [Rhodes Pottery - Ceramics](greek_pottery.htm) and the beautiful [Rhodes Beaches](rhodes_beaches.htm).
+    5. Rhodes known for [Traditional Appetizers](rhodes_cuisine_greece.htm), desserts, [Wines](wine_tours_greece.htm), the famous handmade [Rhodes Pottery - Ceramics](greek_pottery.htm) and the beautiful [Rhodes Beaches](rhodes_beaches.htm).
-    7. More info in [Rhodes Private Tours](rhodes_private_tours.htm) F.A.Q.
+    6. More info in [Rhodes Private Tours](rhodes_private_tours.htm) F.A.Q.

 inclusions:
   title: Inclusions